 The knife tool won't cut open, unfilled shapes.
 Only open FILLED shapes or closed shapes (filled or unfilled).

-Is it still true that the knife tool not work on open paths in illustrator?
+Is it still true that the knife tool does not work on open paths in illustrator?

 Finding it hard to believe myself.